Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice. Contact the

 road travel page.

-Dense fog in northern Pakistan during the winter months may disrupt air and road travel as airports and motorways may be closed until the fog lifts.
+Dense fog in northern Pakistan during the winter months may disrupt air and road travel as airports and motorways may close until the fog lifts.

 Avoid the use of public transport, including buses, trains and taxis, due to the security risk and avoid travelling after dark where possible.
 Use transport services provided by accredited tour operators and hotels.